-Institutions in Wales can charge up to £9,000 for home students and £3,925 for European Union and Northern Irish students.
+Institutions in Wales can charge up to £9,000 for home students.
 However, if you are Welsh student, you can apply for a fee grant to cover some of the cost of your tuition fees.
 This grant is currently not repayable or income-assessed.

 Northern Irish universities will charge up to £4,275 for home students and may charge up to £9,250 for students from elsewhere in the UK.

-Scotland does not charge home or EU students fees at undergraduate level, however, any student from England, Wales or Northern Ireland is expected to pay up to £9,250 per year.
-Non-EU international students will pay significantly more to study in Scotland.
+Scotland does not charge home students fees at undergraduate level, however, any student from England, Wales or Northern Ireland is expected to pay up to £9,250 per year.
+International students from outside of the UK will pay significantly more to study in Scotland.

-In 2020, international students can expect to pay between between £10,000 and £26,000 annually for lecture-based undergraduate degrees.
+International students can expect to pay between £10,000 and £26,000 annually for lecture-based undergraduate degrees at universities across the UK.
 An undergraduate medical degree can cost overseas students up to £58,600 per year.

 There is no upper limit on postgraduate degree charges for international students, but they tend to be more expensive than most undergraduate courses and the fee varies depending on the university.

-For home and EU students, loans are available from the government to cover tuition and maintenance (living cost) fees.
+For home students, loans are available from the government to cover tuition and maintenance (living cost) fees.
 The upper limit for tuition fee loans is £9,250 per annum.
-A typical undergraduate degree in the UK lasts three years, meaning that the average student debt amounted to £27,000 in 2020.
+A typical undergraduate degree in the UK lasts three years, meaning that the average student debt could amount to £27,000.
 This does not include repayment of any maintenance loan, which, when added to tuition fee debt, can total between £35,000 and £40,000.

-In 2020, the average student rent came to £126 per week, or £547 a month, however, students in London can expect to pay an average of £182 a week, or £640 a month.
+The average student rent is approximately £126 per week, or £547 a month, however, students in London can expect to pay an average of £182 a week, or £640 a month.
 The average annual cost for students is £4,914 (based on a 39-week contract).
-Most rents include bills of some kind, although one-third of students will pay bills on top of rent.
+Most rents include bills of some kind, although many students will have to pay bills on top of rent.

 Students will typically stay in university accommodation for the first year and then move to private housing for the second and third years.
 University accommodation costs will vary depending on where in the UK the student is based and which kind of accommodation they opt for.